fichince/alchoi.com-gatsby/content/blog/2007-03-07-thoughts-on-the-god-delusion-darwinism/index.md

 ---
 layout: post
-title: 'Thoughts on _The God Delusion_: "Darwinism"'
+title: 'Thoughts on _The God Delusion:_ "Darwinism"'
 description: Be fair to Watson
 date: 2007-03-07
 ---